Title: Playtime Is Over

 Year: 2017

-Materials: acrylic paint, UV-print, vinyl, aluminum truss system
+Materials: acrylic paint, UV-print on PVC, aluminum truss system

 Title: Salsa